Telemetry & privacy

 - File paths, project names, repo URLs.

-- The contents of your config or rule files.
+- Contents of your config or rule files.

-There is no “phone home” code path that handles any of these. tok0’s source tree is grep-able — search for reqwest or ureq and you’ll find exactly two callsites: the optional telemetry pinger, and the optional self-update checker.
+There is no “phone home” code path that handles any of these.
+The source tree is grep-able: search for reqwest or ureq and you’ll find exactly two callsites, the optional telemetry pinger and the optional self-update checker.
 Both are gated behind explicit config.

 What tok0 stats uses

 tok0 stats and friends (tok0 costs, tok0 adoption, tok0 profile) read from ~/.config/tok0/meter.db.
-That database is local SQLite; nothing reads it but you.
-You can inspect it with the sqlite3 CLI:
+Local SQLite; nothing reads it but you.
+Inspect it directly:

 sqlite3 ~/.config/tok0/meter.db ".schema"